 Dr. Anders Åslund, senior fellow at the Atlantic Council’s Eurasia Center; Andy Hunder, president of the American Chamber of Commerce in Ukraine; Dr. Peter M. Wagner, head of the Support Group for Ukraine at the European Commission; and Andrey Stavnitser, co-owner of TiS, discuss what the future holds for Ukraine’s economy.
 Melinda Haring, deputy director of the Atlantic Council’s Eurasia Center, will moderate the discussion.

 Since the 2014 Maidan Revolution, Ukraine has undertaken significant economic reform and moved decisively toward a Europe-focused foreign policy.
-However, but largely failed to address state control and corruption in its economy.
-With the stability of global markets in doubt Ukraine’s future economic reform at risk
+However, it largely failed to address state control and corruption in its economy.
+With the stability of global markets in doubt, Ukraine’s future economic reform is at risk.

 The Eurasia Center’s mission is to enhance transatlantic cooperation in promoting stability, democratic values and prosperity in Eurasia, from Eastern Europe and Turkey in the West to the Caucasus, Russia and Central Asia in the East.